Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

-Main components of a balance sheet
+The main components of a balance sheet

-A good balance sheet will visually display how individual items make up the categories of assets, liabilities and equity.
+A good balance sheet will visually display how individual items make up the categories of assets, liabilities, and equity.
 Using waterfall charts is the perfect way to achieve this.

 Building your own balance sheet statement

 With Zebra BI for Office, a balance sheet statement is just as easy to create as an income statement.
-Once you’ve inserted the visuals, all it takes is a couple of clicks.
+Once you’ve inserted the visuals, it takes a couple of clicks.
 Check out the video below & see for yourself:

 The main thing you'll notice in this statement is the heavy use of the waterfall chart.
-Essentially, the entire chart is a waterfall chart, since you want to see how individual items contributed to the final result.
+Essentially, the entire chart is a waterfall chart since you want to see how individual items contributed to the final result.

 All the statements also include dynamic comments, and here's why.
 Financial reports are typically delivered to the top management.
 Having comments displayed in the report allows them to understand what is going on with their company quickly.
-That's why comments are a crucial part of your interactive data story and you should include them whenever possible and necessary.
+That's why comments are a crucial part of your interactive data story, and you should include them whenever possible and necessary.

 Creating such comments is super simple.
-Just add a column to your data table, name it "Comments" and start typing your observations into the rows next to the relevant items.
+Just add a column to your data table, name it "Comments," and start typing your observations into the rows next to the relevant items.
 The comments will appear in your visual automatically.